intel-lab-lkp/linux/Documentation/dev-tools/container.rst

 This is an area where the behaviour will vary slightly depending on the container runtime.
 The goal is to run commands as the user invoking the tool.
-With Podman, a namespace is created to map the current user id to a different one in the container (1000 by default).
+With Podman, a namespace is created to map the current user ID to a different one in the container (1000 by default).
 With Docker, while this is also possible with recent versions it requires a special feature to be enabled in the daemon so it's not used here for simplicity.
-Instead, the container is run with the current user id directly.
+Instead, the container is run with the current user ID directly.
 In both cases, this will provide the same file permissions for the kernel source tree mounted as a volume.
-The only difference is that when using Docker without a namespace, the user id may not be the same as the default one set in the image.
+The only difference is that when using Docker without a namespace, the user ID may not be the same as the default one set in the image.

-Say, we're using an image which sets up a default user with id 1000 and the current user calling the ``container`` tool has id 1234.
+Say, we're using an image which sets up a default user with ID 1000 and the current user calling the ``container`` tool has ID 1234.
 The kernel source tree was checked out by this same user so the files belong to user 1234.
-With Podman, the container will be running as user id 1000 with a mapping to id 1234 so that the files from the mounted volume appear to belong to id 1000 inside the container.
-With Docker and no namespace, the container will be running with user id 1234 which can access the files in the volume but not in the user 1000 home directory.
+With Podman, the container will be running as user ID 1000 with a mapping to ID 1234 so that the files from the mounted volume appear to belong to ID 1000 inside the container.
+With Docker and no namespace, the container will be running with user ID 1234 which can access the files in the volume but not in the user 1000 home directory.
 This shouldn't be an issue when running commands only in the kernel tree but it is worth highlighting here as it might matter for special corner cases.